 Carol Tilley teaches courses in comics reader’s advisory, media literacy, and youth services librarianship.
 Her scholarship focuses on the intersection of young people, comics, and libraries, particularly in the United States during the mid-twentieth century.
 Tilley's comics research has been featured in the New York Times, BoingBoing, WNYC's Takeaway, and other media outlets.
-A frequent speaker at academic conferences as well as popular comics events, Tilley has served as an Eisner Award judge (2016) and currently serves as President of the Comics Studies Society.
+A frequent speaker at academic conferences as well as popular comics events, Tilley has served as an Eisner Award judge (2016) and president of the Comics Studies Society (2018-2019).

 Publications & Papers

 Tilley, Carol L. (2018, Forthcoming in print).
 A Regressive Formula of Perversity: Wertham and the Women of Comics.
 Journal of Lesbian Studies (Special issue on Lesbians and Comics). https://doi.org/10.1080/10894160.2018.1450001

 Tilley, Carol L. (2018).
 Of Cornopleezeepi and Party Poopers: A Brief History of Physicians in Comics.
 American Medical Association (AMA) Journal of Ethics, http://journalofethics.ama-assn.org/2018/02/mhst1-1802.html

 Tilley, Carol L. (2017).
 Superheroes and Identity: The Role of Nostalgia in Comic Book Culture.
 In L. Wesseling (Ed.), Reinventing Childhood Nostalgia: Books, Toys, and Contemporary Media Culture (Studies in Childhood, 1700 – Present), pp. 51-65 .
 Taylor and Francis.

 Tilley, Carol L. and Walter, Scott (2016).
 What’s In a Name?
 College & Research Libraries, January.